cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Parameters:

 - `port`: *int* - The TCP/IP port where the service will be awaiting the Orchestrator connection.

+## class RecvEvent

+Class representing a received event (for environments and actors).
+It can contain any combination of data according to the receiver needs, and even be empty, but it will always have a type.

+`type`: *Enum EventType* - Type of event the enclosed data represents.

+`observation`: *RecvObservation instance* - Observation data.
+This can only be received by actors.  `None` if not present.

+`actions`: *list[RecvAction instance]* - Action data from actors.
+This can only be received by the environment.
+The list is empty if not present.

+`rewards`: *list[RecvReward instance]* - Reward values and data.
+This can only be received by actors.
+The list is empty if not present.

+`messages`: *list[RecvMessage instance] - Message data.
+The list is empty if not present.

+### class cogment.EventType(enum.Enum)

+Enum representing the type of an event.

+- `EventType.NONE`: Empty event.
+This kind of event should never be received.

+- `EventType.ACTIVE`: Normal event from an active trial.
+Most events will be of this type.

+- `EventType.ENDING`: Events from a trial in the process of ending.
+For the environment, this means that these events contain the last actions from the actors, and the trial is awaiting a final observation.
+For the actors, this means that the trial has ended and no action can/need to be sent in response.

+- `EventType.FINAL`: Final event for the trial.
+This may contain data or be empty.
+If not empty, the data should be considered the same as for a `EventType.ENDING` event.
+The event loop will exit after this event is delivered.

+## class RecvObservation

+Class containing the details of an observation for an actor.

+`tick_id`: *int* - The time step that the observation relates to.

+`timestamp`: *int* - Unix style Epoch timestamp in nanoseconds (time since 00:00:00 UTC Jan 1, 1970).

+`snapshot`: *protobuf class instance* - Snaphot Observation (as opposed to a delta observation) received from the environment.
+The class of the snapshot observation is defined as observation space for the actor class.
+This is specified in section `actor_classes:observation:space` in `cogment.yaml` for the appropriate/receiving actor class.

+## class RecvAction

+Class containing the details of an action from an actor.

+`actor_index`: *int* - Index of actor in the list of all trial actors (returned by `Session.get_active_actors`).

+`action`: *protobuf class instance* - Action from the actor wich has index `actor_index` in the trial.
+The class of the action is defined as action space for the specific actor in section `actor_classes:action:space` in `cogment.yaml` .

+## class RecvMessage

+Class containing a message.

+`tick_id`: *int* - The time step that the message relates to.

+`sender_name`: *str* - Name of the sender of the message (the name of an actor, or "env" if the environment sent the message).

+`payload`: *google.protobuf.Any instance* - Data for a received message.
+The class enclosed in `google.protobuf.Any` is of the type set by the sender; It is the responsibility of the receiver to manage the data received (i.e. determine the type and unpack the data).

+## class RecvReward

+Class containing the details of a received reward.

+`tick_id`: *int* - The tick id (time step) for which the reward should be applied.

+`value`: *float* - Value of the reward (aggregated from the sources)

+### ```get_nb_sources(self)`

+Return the number of source rewards this reward is based upon.

+Parameters: None

+Return: *int* - Number of sources.

+### ```all_sources(self)```

+Generator method to iterate over all sources making up this reward.

+Parameters: None

+Return: *generator(tuple(float, float, string, google.protobuf.Any instance))* - A generator for the sources in the reward (simple rewards that make up this final/aggregate reward).

+- tuple[0]: *float* - The value of the source reward.
+- tuple[1]: *float* - The confidence level of the reward value.
+- tuple[2]: *string* - Name of the sender.
+- tuple[3]: *google.protobuf.Any instance* - Data for a user-specific reward format.
+Can be `None` if no specific data was provided.
+The class enclosed in `google.protobuf.Any` is of the type set by the sender; It is the responsibility of the receiver to manage the data received (i.e. determine the type and unpack the data).

 [1]: ./cogment-yaml.md
 [4]: ../../concepts/glossary.md#actor-class